s1ddh3sh/logX/README.md

 **Note:**
 Currently, the project is in testing mode.<br>
 At present, only test messages are logged from `logX.cpp`.
-The logger API and core functionality are under active development.
+The logger API is under active development.